antronerds/r2-training-courses/docs/Finding_structural_variants.md

 Locations of structural variants, hotspots?
 ---

+This green button will open up the Google form with which you can submit your answers for section 1.7.
+<button class="course googleform" onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLSec1Us3rWYcdAh3ZDNirrnTbaJtjdvEmLNlIkE1nAyXF7z87w/viewform?usp=sf_link','_blank');" type="button">Open the form for section 1.7</button>

 Chromothripsis can be seen as an extreme case of concentration of structural variants in one sample.
 The question arises whether there are other hotspots of structural variation on the genome that are found in multiple samples.
 These might point to functional interactions.

 * One of the genes that exhibited such a hotspot is the TERT gene.
 Go back to the startpage of the Graduate Training Course portal and select the GenomeBrowser tile.
 This brings you to the TERT gene on the genome with some preset annotations.